 A further complication can arise if either or both of the couple marrying have previously been widowed – in that case they may want to try to make sure they can capture the Inheritance Tax allowance of their first spouse and maximise the sums that can be paid tax free to the children.

-We are always happy to talk through your circumstances with you and would suggest that if your circumstances fit the scenarios I have outlined above you seek professional advice.
+We are always happy to talk through your circumstances with you and would suggest that if your circumstances fit the scenarios we have outlined above you seek professional advice.